-There are a number of ways that your foot or ankle could become injured, and no matter the reason, our orthopedic specialists will work with you to find a solution that allows you to get back to the activities you love.
+No matter how you injured your foot or ankle, our orthopedic specialists will work with you to find a solution that allows you to get back to the activities you love.

 Many conditions can be managed non-surgically.
 However, if conservative strategies - such as pain management and rehabilitation - are not enough to remedy your foot and ankle conditions, surgery may be an appropriate option.
 Surgery is often used to treat severe ankle misalignment, osteoarthritis, or complete loss of cartilage.

 Conditions of the foot and ankle may include: